What is a Cataract?

 Symptoms include blurred vision, sensitivity to bright light, reduced vision in bright light, increased distortion, impaired depth perception or frequent changes in eye glass prescriptions.

 A detailed eye exam is needed to detect a cataract.
 If you think you may have a cataract and would like to schedule a cataract evaluation with one of our world renowned cataract surgeons, contact the Eye Institute at 800-760-4171.

 A cataract is generally treated through surgery.
 The entire cataract procedure takes approximately 10 minutes.
 The surgeon creates a tiny incision on the edge of your cornea and then uses an ultrasound system to break up and remove the cataract.
 Depending on the type of intraocular lens that is best for you, a standard monofocal lens, an astigmatism-correcting toric lens, or a multifocal lens will be inserted in the eye.
 The standard, toric, and multifocal lenses have different objectives.
 To find out more information regarding these lenses and to determine the one that would best fit your needs call 800-760-4171.

 What are the new technology lenses available and what will they do for me?

-The Eye Institute offers a variety of intraocular lenses that will help you reduce your need for glasses and contacts.
-These lenses include multifocal and Toric IOLs.
-Multifocal IOLs such as the ReSTOR® or TECNIS®, will correct presbyopia and reduce your need for vision correction at all distances.
-Toric lenses correct for astigmatism and vision at one distance, but patients would still need to wear corrective eye wear for near vision.
+The Eye Institute offers a large variety of intraocular lenses that will help you reduce your need for glasses and contacts.
+These lenses include presbyopia-correcting and astigmatism-correcting IOLs.
+There are numerous types of presbyopia-correcting IOLs including multifocal, accommodating, and extended-depth-of-focus IOLs that all are designed to improve vision at all distances.
+These lenses include the ReSTOR®, TECNIS®, and Tecnis Symfony® lenses, all of which will correct presbyopia and reduce your need for vision correction at all distances.

 *Individual Results May Vary